 I completely agree!
 This was my experience as well.

-Can someone help me understand interactive models from chapter 7?
-I'm struggling to see how it connects to Blender scripting.
+Can someone help me understand Blender scripting from chapter 8?
+I'm struggling to see how it connects to data storytelling.

 Interesting perspective.
 I hadn't considered that angle before.